-- The obvious cornerstone of concern right now is TikTok, the popular social media platform owned by ByteDance Limited, a privately held company headquartered in Beijing, China. - Pixels are pieces of code that can be used for by websites for things such as analytics and targeted
+- The obvious cornerstone of concern right now is TikTok, the popular social media platform owned by ByteDance Limited, a privately held company headquartered in Beijing, China. - Pixels are pieces of code that can be used for by websites for things such as analytics and targeted advertising.

-- advertising.
 Like cookies, they can track individuals across as they travel on different websites across the web, building a profile on the person based on their interactions with different websites. - And, importantly for the Executive Order, all the information collected through the pixel is disclosed to TikTok.

-Aside from their websites, companies should look close at what businesses and vendors they work with and whether information is being sent to countries of concern.
-While this review should not be limited to any particular industry, companies may need to make serious adjustments to their practices if they are in the healthcare field.
-Of particular concern is genetic information, given that many U.S. healthcare systems outsource genetic testing or genome sequencing to Chinese companies.
+Aside from your websites, you should look close at what companies and vendors you work with and whether information is being sent to countries of concern.
+While this review should not be limited to any particular industry, you may need to make serious adjustments to your practices if you are in the healthcare field.
+Of particular concern is genetic information given that many U.S. healthcare systems outsource genetic testing or genome sequencing to Chinese companies.